josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/👑_aurafarming_a_new_age.md

 I'm not saying that I like the fact that Britishness is a brand, I'm telling you what your witnessing.
 This is the world we live in now.

+[It genuinely thinks some of them are election ad videos.](https://vm.tiktok.com/ZNRgnJKJE/) That's not necessarily a bad thing, because of why it's picking that up.

+This is one of those moments where British establishment would be served better by watching and analysing what's going on, and what changes things overtime.

+"Let small fish fry."

 ---